Keyshia Cole: 2019–present: Upcoming eighth studio album, Keyshia Cole: This is My Story and touring

+On April 17, 2025, Cole announced The Way It Is 20th Anniversary Tour, which began on July 1, 2025 in Baltimore, Maryland, and concluded on January 18, 2026 in Hanover, Maryland.
+The North American leg included stops in cities such as New York City, Atlanta, Detroit, and Los Angeles, before concluding the domestic run in January 2026.
+The tour also featured a European leg, announced in conjunction with the North American dates, which took place through September 2025.
+Supporting acts on the tour included Tink, Wale, Lil' Kim, Fridayy, and Jeremih, with appearances varying by date.
+Around that time, Cole also served as a supporting act on selected US dates of Brandy and Monica's co-headlining The Boy Is Mine Tour from December 4, 2025, to December 14, 2025.
+The Boy Is Mine Tour featured rotating guest performers across its North American run and was produced by the Black Promoters Collective.
+In July 2026, Cole featured on Masego's third studio album Fix Your Face ("Someone").

 Artistry

 Voice and musical style

 Ultimately, music is to reflect the artist and their artistry.
 I've been pretty true to that.
 I do appreciate my fans and I love them for being supportive from the beginning.
 When I'm recording, I always think about them.
 I always hear, 'Girl, you helped me get through a bad breakup' and 'Girl, you helped me get through my marriage,' things to that extent, so I'm always trying to look out for my fans but [at the same time] it's ultimately reflective of my life.